FraNiDu/franiwalksdogs/_features/02-services.md

   </tbody>
 </table>

-_*If you need any other services like: Bathing your Dog, two visits in a day a day, or petsitting in my home we can talk about that too._
+_*If you need any other services like: Bathing your Dog, two visits in a day, or petsitting in my home we can talk about that too._